rehearsal images - J'Ouvert, Yasmin Joseph, (courtesy Helen Murray)

 SAJ: How long did it take to write J’Ouvert?

 YJ: Well, you write the pitch, and you have 18 months to write it and then they pay you for two drafts.
 I was writing up until recently.
 It’s been about two years but not writing tirelessly for two years.
 I’d write it.
 Put it down.
-Then grieve.
 Write other stuff and then just get on with life.
 We’ve done three rounds of research and development and workshopped a few drafts and self-funded at the theatre in March before we did the show.

 J'Ouvert, Theatre503, Sharla Smith and Sapphire Joy (Credit Helen Murray)